mauzigoe/matter-for-vscode/README.md

 ```
 apt install nodejs vscode
 ```

-The repository was initially created with `yeoman` with a generator for `vscode`.

 - npm==8.18.0
 - vscode>=1.71.0

+The repository was initially created with `yeoman` with a generator `code` provided by `vscode`.
+See [here](https://code.visualstudio.com/api/get-started/your-first-extension).

 ## Extension Settings